 Violence is a part of everyday life for many children and adolescents in Latin America and the Caribbean (LAC).
 Every hour, three adolescents in LAC are killed.
 LAC has four of the five countries with the highest child homicide rates in the world.
 It is also the region with the highest femicide rates, highlighting the problem of gender-based violence.

 Forced and unsafe migration is an issue affecting millions of children in the region.
 Currently, there are two major migration crises: The movement from northern Central America towards Mexico and the US, and the Venezuelan migration crisis.
 Children are vulnerable to human trafficking and smuggling with girls particularly susceptible to violence, abuse, and exploitation.

 Availability of health services is scarce in large parts of the region.
 Indigenous and poor populations particularly suffer the consequences with higher child mortality rates than average.
 Migrants often have no access at all.
 Throughout the region, birth rates among adolescent girls from low-income families are multiple times higher than those from higher-income families.
 This increases their likelihood of dropping out of school.

 We work across Latin America and the Caribbean to improve the lives of the most deprived children in the region.
 Child rights are at the centre of what we do, while responding to COVID-19, conflict, and climate change related issues.
 Our regional priorities are migration and displacement, safe back to school and learning, as well as safety nets and resilient families.

-Through our diverse range of programmes and projects are focused on the nexus between humanitarian, disaster risk reduction and development settings, we empower children and adolescents by educating them on their rights and guaranteeing their voices are heard.
+Our diverse range of programmes and projects are focused on the nexus between humanitarian, disaster risk reduction and development settings.
+We empower children and adolescents and enhance child participation by educating them on their rights and guaranteeing their voices are heard.
 Through our advocacy efforts, we also provide children and adolescents with tools to promote gender equality, reduce violence in their communities, and improve access to livelihood opportunities.